swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 https://github.com/folke/lazy.nvim

-While it's possible to set everything up by hand, using a package manager helps keep your packages up-to-date, and ensures that everything is installed correctly when copy your configuration to a new computer.
-Neovim has a builtin plugin management support, but I have found `lazy.nvim` to work well, so we'll start with a little bootstrapping script to install lazy if it isn't already, add it to our runtime path, and finally configure our packages.
+While it's possible to set everything up manually, using a package manager helps keep your packages up-to-date, and ensures that everything is installed correctly when copy your configuration to a new computer.
+Neovim also has a built-in plugin manager, but I have found `lazy.nvim` to work well, so we'll start with a little bootstrapping script to install `lazy` if it isn't already, add it to our runtime path, and finally configure our packages.

 At the top of your `init.lua` write: